PacificBiosciences/trgt-denovo/README.md

 ## Early version warning

-Please note that TRGT-denovo is still in early development and is subject to significant changes that can affect anything from input / output file formats to program behavior.
+Please note that TRGT-denovo is still in development and is subject to significant changes that can affect anything from input / output file formats to program behavior.

 ## Availability